Four IS militants killed in airstrike in Iraq - www.lokmattimes.com

 Four IS militants killed in airstrike in Iraq

-Baghdad, Oct 20 Four Islamic State (IS) militants, including a senior member, were killed on Sunday in an ...
+Baghdad, Oct 26 Four Islamic State (IS) militants were killed in an airstrike in Salahudin province, north of ...

-Baghdad, Oct 20 Four Islamic State (IS) militants, including a senior member, were killed on Sunday in an airstrike in Salahudin province north of the Iraqi capital Baghdad, the Iraqi military said.
+Baghdad, Oct 26 Four Islamic State (IS) militants were killed in an airstrike in Salahudin province, north of the Iraqi capital Baghdad, the Iraqi military said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app